NguyenLoi851/CrowdFunding/README.md

 24.5.
 Copy url to connect this cluster

+25. mkdir models and create models
+26. mkdir controllers and create controllers
+27. mkdir routes and create routes

 Next Task:
 - Add backend to store introduction about campaign (text + pictures)
   - Short introduction (and 1 picture) in page Home